Farm Aid 2017

 The HOMEGROWN Village

 The HOMEGROWN Village, with dozens of exhibitors is where concertgoers can engage in hands-on food and farm activities, art projects, games, contests, quizzes and much more.
-Find it on the lawn from noon until 5:30pm.
-Read about the exhibits and schedule here.
+Read about last year’s exhibits here.

 “At Farm Aid…we’ll come together to stand up to the handful of corporations that control our food system.
 If you want a better world, it starts with you.” — John Mellencamp